DanFerrer/AngularJS_One_Rep_Max_1RM/README.md

 - _Add more perctanges_

-- _Encapsulate calculations in services/factories instead of controllers_
+- _Encapsulate calculations and percentages in services/factories instead of controllers_

 - _WRITE TESTS_